Customer Relationship Management software is a must-have for most firms. They allow to keep, access, and manage essential sales data and do much more.

 Advanced Features of Custom CRM

-We’ve already considered must-have and key CRM functionality.
-It’s time to move to a more complicated frontier and discuss how to design CRM with advanced functionality suitable for larger businesses and enterprises.
+It’s time to move on to a more complicated tier.
+Here we’ll be discussing how to design CRM with advanced functionality for large businesses and enterprises.

-Advanced CRM feature list for your business may look as follows:
+Advanced CRM feature list may look as follows:

 - Call center management

 1. Integration with third-parties

 Different departments of one and the same company may use dozens of tools in their workflow.
 G Suite is probably among the most popular solutions.
 Research by GetApp Lab found out that 62% of SMBs would like to integrate Google Apps with their CRMs.

 Developing a CRM system, you have to make sure all those tools used in the company can fit there.
 Be they connected with documents, letters or anything else.